-Before any travel expenses are incurred by an employee, the employee's supervisor and appropriate program director must give approval.
+Before any travel expenses are incurred by an employee, the employee's supervisor and designated director or chief officers must give approval.
 For approved travel, employees will be reimbursed for mileage and other travel expenditures according to the current rate schedule established by the District.
 Employees must submit receipts, to the extent possible, to be reimbursed for allowable expenses other than mileage.

-Health, Dental and Life Insurance
+Health, Dental and Life Insurance Policy CRD

-Policy CRD

-Group health insurance coverage is available to all full-time and part-time (at least 30 work hours per week) employees.
-The District's contribution to its employee self-funded health care plan premiums is determined annually by the board of trustees.
-Detailed descriptions of insurance coverage, prices, and eligibility requirements are provided to all employees in a separate booklet entitled Employee Benefits Guide found in District website at www.sfdrcisd.org using the following links:
+Group health insurance coverage is available to all eligible employees.
+An eligible employee is defined as working 20 hours or more per week.
+The District's contribution to its employee's health care plan is determined annually by the board of trustees.
+Detailed descriptions of insurance coverage, prices, and eligibility requirements are provided to all employees in a separate booklet entitled Employee Benefits Guide found in District website at www.sfdr-cisd.org using the following links: